 WHAT CAN I MAKE GLOW IN THE DARK?

-You can use SFXC glow in the dark powders and inks in lots of different ways.
-Some glowing examples include:
+You can use SFXC glow in the dark powders and pigments in lots of different ways.
+Our solvent based glow powder can be added to any non-water based medium to create hundreds of different products and projects.
+Some glowing examples that our products are used in are:

 - Halloween products